-(Updated for 2017) Browse through any forum related to Thailand and you’ll see it: a thread about teaching at international schools in Bangkok.
-As one of the most popular destinations for educators in the world, the city boasts over 100 international schools, including several that rank among the best in Asia.
+(Updated for 2019) Browse through any forum related to Thailand and you’ll see it: a thread about teaching at international schools in Bangkok.
+As one of the most popular destinations for educators in the world, the city boasts over 100 international schools and kindergartens, including several that rank among the best in Asia.
 Despite their ubiquity, however, many aspiring teachers, and even experienced international educators, know little about them.
 The reality is that international schools in Thailand represent a highly diverse market that continues to expand rapidly, making it an ideal place to build a successful teaching career.

 What Is an International School?

 In the schools in which I’ve worked, I have frequently received résumés from hopeful teachers highlighting their skills in teaching English or ESL.
 Their enthusiasm, while understandable, reflects a fundamental misunderstanding of what international schools are.
 Unlike language institutes or tutoring centers, international schools offer the same comprehensive primary and secondary education as other public and private schools, including all academic subjects and extra-curricular activities.